 Pinworm infestation is the most common helminthic infection in the US.

-Infestation usually results from transfer of ova from the perianal area to fomites (clothing, bedding, furniture, rugs, toys), from which the ova are picked up by the new host, transmitted to the mouth, and swallowed.
+Infestation usually results from transfer of ova from the perianal area to fomites (clothing, bedding, furniture, rugs, toys, toilet seats), from which the ova are picked up by the new host, transmitted to the mouth, and swallowed.
 Thumb sucking is a risk factor.
 Reinfestation (autoinfestation) easily occurs through finger transfer of ova from the perianal area to the mouth.
 Pinworm infections have also been attributed to anilingus among adults.

 Symptoms and Signs